chiahaohsutai/AnimatorSwap/resources/CodeReview.md

 ## Implementation Critique

-The implementation of the code was clear but sometimes repetitive.
-There are some areas where code is being repeated and similar functions could be abstracted.
-This repetition appears in the model and the controller classes.
-Moreover, in the views, there is a large amount of inheritance between the visual views.
-It seems that the team did this with the goal of adding functionalities to the interactive view; however, these subclasses defined new public methods which are not included in any interface. ome methods return or require class types instead of interface types, which reduces flexibility from the code.
+The implementation of the code was .
+First, there are some areas, specifically in the model and controller classes where code is being repeated.
+These functions could be abstracted to create cleaner code.
+Moreover, in the views, there is a heavy use of inheritance between the visual views.
+The inheritance did create some inconveniences when adding the new features.
+For example, when we would want to change one It seems that the team did this with the goal of adding functionalities to the interactive view; however, these subclasses defined new public methods which are not included in any interface. ome methods return or require class types instead of interface types, which reduces flexibility from the code.